NOAA-PMEL/PyFerret/bench/README.md

 under the `bench/test_results` directory.

 The manual testing uses a script to run all the tests in a single instance of pyferret.
 Plots are displayed as the tests are run.
-Expected results from **ferret** are given by the `bench/ansley_official*` files.
+Expected results are given by the `bench/ansley_official*` files.

 Note that these tests expect the nco utility programs `ncdump` and `ncatted` to be found on the system path.
 If there programs do not exist the tests will